 But even if one dismisses both the pedagogical value of in-person experiences for those engaged with public service and the accountability that in-person constituent-representative dialogue provides, the State House should still re-open even if only for its own sake.
 Clamoring for the re-opening of a government building isn’t the weird (Beacon) Hill to die on that you might think; after all, anyone who’s been in a capitol knows that there is something magical about being within an institution that exists only to serve the grand American experiment.
 The energy of collaborative democracy seems to permeate the air — indeed, I’ve spent many a day wandering the halls of the Indiana State House without a clear goal in mind, only to happen upon more interesting conversations or conferences than I can count.
 We all should be able to have similar experiences right here in the Bay State.

 Indiana’s State House has been up and running since last June.
 In fact, the tour office tells me that the building once again regularly sees school trips, tourist visits, and even weddings nearly every weekend (congrats to all the nuptials!).
 The 2022 Indiana legislative session more recently kicked off to great success as well, and open-door, transparent democracy remains well and alive in the Hoosier state.
 It’s high time that Massachusetts re-committed itself to those values, too.

-Aldo D. Medina ’24 is a History and Literature concentrator in Eliot House.
+Aldo D. Aragon (formerly Medina) ’24 is a History and Literature concentrator in Eliot House.
 His column “A Hoosier at Harvard” appears on alternate Fridays.